manishtechniz/Product-CRUD-APIs-Laravel/README.md

 If container is already running then use `docker exec -it container-id bash` where `-it` is intreactive mode which mean can be move to container terminal

+# How to use dockerize image

+NOTE:: I already created docker image for this github repository. [click here](https://hub.docker.com/r/manishtechniz/laravel-cache-apis-bytequest)

+Lets Example:

+1. `docker pull manishtechniz/laravel-cache-apis-bytequest`

+2. `docker run -p <expose port>:80 manishtechniz/laravel-cache-apis-bytequest`

+NOTE:: Suggest exposing port: `8000`, because you can run APIs from `/api/documentation` route without using `postman` and others.

+When you run this command terminal will not be released because of working Apache in the foreground.
+If you want to interact with the running container then:

+A. Open a new terminal and run commands

+B. `docker container ls`: get running containers

+C. `docker exec -it <cotainer-id> bash`

+# Other useful commands

+1. `docker start <container-id>`: Start container
+2. `docker stop <container-id>` : Stop container
+3. `docker container ls -a` or `docker ps -a`: List stopped containers
+4. `docker system prune <container-id>`: Delete stopped container for releasing space.

+Pro tip: `docker system prune $(docker ps -q)`: Delete all stopped containers.